AdrianLCurry/PortfolioProjects/README.md

 # SQL-Query-Log
 Here's a log of my SQL skillset!
+I adopted this log from an original document created by Matt Mike -- that can be found here: https://github.com/Matt-Mike/SQL-Query-Log/blob/main/README.md -- with a goal of going down the list and learning each type of query.

+I have numbered each query title to make it easy for reviewers and future analysts to get an idea of the number of query catergories learned.
+Additionally, I replace Matt Mike's examples with my own as learn

-# Aggregate Functions
+# 1. Aggregate Functions
 AVG() - returns an average value<br/>
 ROUND() to specify precision after a decimal<br/>
 COUNT() - returns number of values<br/>